 - Detailed Student Schedule print-out available on your LORIS account

-Note: Students must be registered in at least one class in order to obtain their OneCard.
+Note: Students must be registered in at least one course in order to obtain their OneCard.

 For Toronto Students: